 In the course of the construction project, owners will often want to make changes to the project specifications.
 A change order is a written agreement between the contractor and the owner to adjust the contract price or the completion deadlines based on these changes.
 The contract should set forth a process for the contractor to submit a change order and for the owner to approve it.
 The contract should also establish how the contractor will charge the owner for any changes.
 The contractor's fee for changes is typically a percentage of the cost of materials.

-It is important to establish the contractor's fees for changes at the outset, because once the contractor has begun work the leverage for negotiation of the contractor's fees shifts to the contractor.
+It is crucial to establish the contractor's fees for changes at the outset because once the contractor has begun work, the leverage for negotiation of the contractor's fees shifts to the contractor.
 The contract should also address what happens when a "cardinal change" occurs, meaning that the changes to the original work are so numerous or fundamental that the project becomes substantially different from the project agreed upon in the contract.
-Disputes tend to arise when the contract is ambiguous as to whether the work requested in a particular change order falls within the scope of the original contract, or whether it requires additional payment to the contractor.
+Disputes tend to arise when the contract is ambiguous as to whether the work requested in a particular change order falls within the scope of the original contract or whether it requires additional payment to the contractor.

 Sometimes the owner will require the contractor to provide payment bonds or performance bonds.
 A payment bond is issued by an insurance company to insure against the contractor failing to pay its subcontractors.
-It prevents an owners having to pay both the contractor and the subcontractor for the same work.
-A performance bond insures against the contractor's failure or inability to complete the project, and will pay for another contractor to finish the project if the original contractor fails to do so.
+It prevents owners from having to pay both the contractor and the subcontractor for the same work.
+A performance bond ensures against the contractor's failure or inability to complete the project and will pay for another contractor to finish the project if the original contractor fails to do so.